Fulwood (ward), South Yorkshire

 Fulwood ward—which includes the districts of Fulwood, Lodge Moor, and Ranmoor—is one of the 28 electoral wards in the City of Sheffield, England.
 It is located in the far western part of the city and covers an area of 23.2 km2.
 The population of this ward in 2011 was 18,233 people in 6,476 households.
 Fulwood ward is one of the five wards that make up the Sheffield Hallam Parliamentary constituency.
-In the 2004 local elections John Knight, Janice Sidebottom, and Andrew Sangar, all Liberal Democrats, were returned as councillors for the newly drawn ward.
+As of June 2022, Andrew Sangar, Sue Alston, and Cliff Woodcraft, all Liberal Democrats, were councillors for the ward.
 The current Member of Parliament is Labour's Olivia Blake.

 Geography

 Fulwood ward is located on the hills that overlook Sheffield from the west, it is bordered to the north by the River Rivelin and to the south by the Porter Brook.
 The western part of the ward is rural including parts of the Hallam Moors and the Peak District National Park.
 Its western boundary is Stanage, which is also the western boundary of the City of Sheffield.